-More improvisatory activities, using props, obstacles, sound, and speech to generate movement, were also used in Bay Area choreographer Ann Halprin's Dancer's Workshop, which Trisha Brown, Simone Forti, Robert Morris, Yvonne Rainer, Terry Riley, and La Monte Young all participated in during the summer of 1960.50 In a manner parallel to Brecht's relationship with Cage, Forti's early use of task structures was adapted from her work with Halprin.
+More improvisatory activities, using props, obstacles, sound, and speech to generate movement, were apparently used in Bay Area choreographer Ann Halprin's Dancer's Workshop, in which La Monte Young, Simone Forti, Yvonne Rainer, Trisha Brown, and Robert Morris all participated during 1960.
+In a manner perhaps parallel to Brecht's relationship with Cage, Forti's early use of task structures was adapted from her work with Halprin.
 Rainer recounts that "Halprin had a tremendous flair for the dramatic.
 Her emphasis was on using tasks to generate movement, which were then transformed into dance.
-Simone simply kept the exercises themselves, as complete pieces."51 Several of Forti's accounts of everyday movement in her "dance reports," "dance constructions," and "instructions" were published in An Anthology, including the following:
+Simone simply kept the exercises themselves, as complete pieces."
+Several of Forti's accounts of everyday movement in her "dance reports," "dance constructions," and "instructions" were published in An Anthology, including the following: